Average White Band

-The Average White Band (also known as AWB) are a Scottish funk and R&B band that had a series of soul and disco hits between 1974 and 1980.
-They are best known for their million-selling instrumental track "Pick Up the Pieces", and their albums AWB and Cut the Cake.
+The Average White Band (also known as AWB) were a Scottish funk and R&B band that had a series of soul and disco hits between 1974 and 1980.
+They were best known for their million-selling instrumental track "Pick Up the Pieces", and their albums AWB and Cut the Cake.
 The band name was initially proposed by Bonnie Bramlett.
-They have influenced others, such as the Brand New Heavies, and been sampled by various musicians, including the Beastie Boys, Public Enemy, TLC, The Beatnuts, Too Short, Ice Cube, Eric B. & Rakim, Nas, A Tribe Called Quest, Christina Milian, and Arrested Development, making them the 15th most sampled act in history.
-As of 2022, 50 years after their formation, they continue to perform.
+They have influenced others, such as the Brand New Heavies, and been sampled by various musicians, including the Beastie Boys, Public Enemy, TLC, the Beatnuts, Too Short, Ice Cube, Eric B. & Rakim, Nas, A Tribe Called Quest, Christina Milian, and Arrested Development, making them the 15th most sampled act in history.

 Career

 Formation

-AWB was formed in early 1972 in London by Alan Gorrie, and Malcolm "Molly" Duncan, with Owen "Onnie" McIntyre, Michael Rosen (trumpet), Roger Ball, and Robbie McIntosh joining them in the original line-up.
+AWB was formed in late 1971 in London by Alan Gorrie, and Malcolm "Molly" Duncan, with Owen "Onnie" McIntyre, Michael Rosen (trumpet), Roger Ball, and Robbie McIntosh joining them in the original line-up.
 Hamish Stuart quickly replaced Rosen.
 Duncan and Ball, affectionately known as the Dundee Horns, studied at Duncan of Jordanstone College of Art (now part of the University of Dundee, but which at the time was part of the Dundee Institute of Art and Technology, now known as Abertay University), and were previously members of Mogul Thrash.
 Gorrie and McIntyre had been members of Forever More.
 McIntyre and McIntosh were used as session musicians on Chuck Berry's recording of "My Ding-a-Ling".

 According to Duncan, members of the band had played together before in Scotland, but had moved to London separately and met up by chance at a Traffic concert.
 They decided to jam together; a friend heard them and remarked: "This is too much for the average white man," which became adapted as the name of the band.